-Since transportation can be a major barrier to employment for low-income residents, Job Access was developed to overcome transportation obstacles and help people get work or retain employment.
+Since transportation can be a major barrier to employment for low-income residents, the Job Access Transportation Program was developed to overcome transportation obstacles and help people get work or retain employment.

 Lack of access to affordable and reliable transportation has been one of the biggest hurdles to finding and keeping a job, particularly for individuals with limited income, single parents, and others transitioning to work.

-JARC addresses these barriers by providing funds to support the development of new transportation services, filling the gaps in existing services, or the promotion of transportation use to employment related destinations.
-JARC is one of a number of programs funded through the Federal Transit Administration (FTA) to support transportation services to low-income workers for a period of one (1) year.
+Job Access addresses these barriers by providing funds to support the development of new transportation services, filling the gaps in existing services, or the promotion of transportation use to employment related destinations.
+Job Access is one of a number of programs funded through the Federal Transit Administration (FTA) to support transportation services to low-income workers for a period of 1 year.

-JARC provides transportation to work opportunities within the Albuquerque area utilizing public transportation routes that operate on fixed schedules.
-Representatives review and look for the best options for participants and arrange rides through ABQ RIDE or local taxi services.
+Job Access provides transportation to work opportunities within the Albuquerque area utilizing public transportation routes that operate on fixed schedules.
+Representatives review and look for the best options for participants and arrange rides through transportation services.

-JARC provides ADA accessible taxis for individuals with disabilities to get to and from work.
+Job Access provides ADA accessible transportation for individuals with disabilities to get to and from work.